+What is Electronic Bluebook (EBB)?
 Electronic Bluebook (EBB) is a secure test-taking program created by CompuTest that is downloaded onto a laptop computer configured for English language and regional settings and then used for typing in-class exams.
 Running EBB in Blocked mode essentially turns students’ laptops into simple word processors while the program is running.

-Minimum specifications to safely use EBB should include:
+Can my laptop handle EBB?Minimum specifications to safely use EBB should include:

-The latest version of EBB is compatible with Windows Vista, 7, 8 and 8.1.
+Does EBB work with Windows 10?Yes.
+The latest version of EBB is compatible with Windows 7, 8, 8.1, and 10.

-As long as a non-English language operating system (OS) can satisfy the following 2 conditions, then the OS should work fine with EBB:
+Will EBB work with non-English operating systems?As long as a non-English language operating system (OS) can satisfy the following 2 conditions, then the OS should work fine with EBB: